kinoute/hivacruz-sublime-theme/README.md

 * Better colors for incremental diff (at the moment I disabled it with `"mini_diff": false`)
 * Better colors for Markdown (through Markdown Editing package or by itself?)

+## iTerm2

+For those using iTerm2 on macOS, a similar [color scheme](https://github.com/kinoute/hivacruz-itermcolors) is available.

 ## Credits

 Created by Yann Defretin.
 Heavily inspired by [Coda 2.5](https://panic.com/coda)'s Panic Palette written by Cabel Sasser.